Moving Between the Specific and Abstract. When differentiating a lesson, let’s think about where our content lands on the spectrum of abstraction.

 The corporate ladder is now a maze, which means our students will need to think divergently.
 In this article, we explore how to integrate divergent thinking into our everyday classroom practices.
 If you enjoy this blog but you’d like to listen to it on the go, just click on the audio below or subscribe via iTunes/Apple Podcasts (ideal for iOS users) or Google Play and Stitcher (ideal for Android users).
 When I was a kid, my twin brother and I loved watching American Gladiators.
-You remember, Lace, Zap, Blaze, Ice, and all the other characters whose names either sounded like street drugs or onomatopoeia.
-It was epic.
 Common Core in Action: 10 Visual Literacy Strategies.
 Do you wish your students could better understand and critique the images that saturate their waking life?

 Read on for a step-by-step guide to writing essential questions.
-1. Engage, Expand and Encompass Through Technology.
+1. Choose the Main ConceptThe first step to writing essential questions is to write down the main concept that you are trying to teach your students.
 Engage, Expand and Encompass Through Technology.
+Engage, Expand and Encompass Through Technology.
 Race and the Literary Canon.
 “OK,” I say to my students, “this is a book written 57 years ago about events that would have happened 84 years ago.
 Are the things being discussed here still relevant today?
 Why or why not?”
 My students pause.
 We’ve just finished reading To Kill a Mockingbird, a novel their parents probably read as well at some point.
 In many ways, the book feels far removed from my students when they first pick it up.
-However, as we’ve read and researched, my students have come to realize that the story of Tom Robinson and his unfair persecution in Maycomb, Alabama, is still very relevant.
 Edutopia.
 Challenging students to dig in and achieve their potential during instructional hours confronts a mighty obstacle: the principle of least effort, the idea that people apply nominal effort to achieve a basically acceptable result instead of pushing themselves in pursuit of greatness.

 We might be tempted to conflate low effort with laziness, but that misses an important physiological point: To conserve finite attention funds, our brains are designed to avoid tasks that are cognitively demanding.
 Daniel Kahneman, author of Thinking, Fast and Slow, describes two modes of thinking.
 48 Critical Thinking Questions For Any Content Area - 10 tips for talking about news, politics and current events in schools.
 In schools everywhere, students are deeply affected by current events.